“What’s the difference between chili con carne and chili con queso?” I ask my freshman students.

 That grabs their attention.
 Most of my students are products of Catholic families and education, for whom the word “incarnation” is a sanitized church word used as a placeholder for the birth of Jesus.
 But what the doctrine of the incarnation really means is something astounding and shocking.
 In becoming human, God chose to “become meat.”
 And God still does.

-One of the books I took with me on retreat a year ago was An Altar in the World, my favorite of Barbara Brown Taylor’s many fine books.
+One of the books I took with me on retreat a couple of years ago was An Altar in the World, my favorite of Barbara Brown Taylor’s many fine books.
 The book is organized into chapters by various daily human activities that, with a certain amount of attention and focus, can be turned into spiritual practices.
-One of my favorite chapters is “The Practice of Wearing Skin,” subtitled “Incarnation.”
+One of my “go to” chapters is “The Practice of Wearing Skin,” subtitled “Incarnation.”
 Taylor argues that although many, perhaps most, of us have learned not to embrace our physicality and, depending on how we were raised, even to be suspicious of the role that our bodies might play in our lives as spiritual creatures and persons of faith, the heart of the Christian faith is rooted not in the soul, but in the body.

 “Here we sit, with our souls tucked away in this marvelous luggage, mostly insensible to the ways in which every spiritual practice begins with the body,” Taylor writes.
 She adds that the “practice of wearing skin is so obvious that almost no one engages it as spiritual practice, yet here is a place to begin: with tears, aches, moans, gooseflesh, heat.”